ch-stark/blog1506/acm/README2.md

 	  hostname0: 'pg-1-postgresql-ha-postgresql-0.{{- (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-1").spec.namespace -}}.pg-1-postgresql-ha-postgresql-headless.database.svc.clusterset.local'
 	  hostname1: 'pg-2-postgresql-ha-postgresql-0.{{- (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-2").spec.namespace -}}.pg-2-postgresql-ha-postgresql-headless.database.svc.clusterset.local'

 The next set of YAML references these pre-populated values using the hub template construct and a fromConfigMap function as these policies themselves are meant to be evaluated on the managed clusters.
 Both the statefulset for PostgreSQL and deployment for PgPool need to be patched.
-Also note that replicas are now defined because it is only makes sense to do so now and not at installation time (they should be set to zero).
+Also note that replicas are now defined because it only makes sense to do so now and not at installation time (they should be set to zero).

 	apiVersion: apps/v1
 	kind: StatefulSet